ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Running Tests
 -------------
-Once you have installed ``pytest``, you can execute the test suite by
+Once you have installed ``pytest``, you can execute the test suite with:
-running:

 .. code-block:: text